artificiallama/TeslaSenti/README.md

 # TeslaSenti
-Near real time sentiment analysis of Tesla tweets.
+Near real time sentiment analysis of Tesla tweets with application to stock trading.

 This is a capstone project for a 5-week workshop conducted by Aggregate Intellect's workshop in June, 2020.
 This project was executed by a team of two members (including myself).